jes/ngindock/README.md

 Installation is not really implemented yet, you just have to manually copy the contents of `lib/` around if you want to install it.

 Shelling out to `nginx` and `docker` results in pollution of stdout/stderr.

-It stops the old container immediately after directing traffic to the new one, without waiting to account for any in-flight sessions that might still be being handled by the old container.

 The code that rewrites `nginx.conf` is really bad.
 It will strip all your comments.
 If the "server" directives under your "upstream" look a bit funny then it will mess up the file in confusing ways.